 Since the exams are the only graded assignments in the class, it is important that you prepare for them and do not miss them (see make up work and attendance policies above).
-Unless you have made arrangements with me to take the exam early, have a University excused absence, or a properly verified absence, it is unlikely that you will be able to make up the exam.
+Unless you have made arrangements with me to take the exam early, have an absence that is excused by the University, or a properly verified absence, it is unlikely that you will be able to make up the exam.

-The final exam will be cumulative and be taken during the final exam period assigned by the University.
+The final exam will be cumulative and be taken during finals week.